Country Report Malaysia

 Even though the Malays are the majority in the country, the Chinese and Indians dominate the economy.
 Affirmative action policies have created tensions between the different groups.
 However, the risk of full blown escalation is small.

-Malaysia is a medium-income country in Southeast Asia.
+Malaysia is a middle-income country in Southeast Asia.
 It has a diversified and competitive economy with a major industrial sector (mainly electronics), substantial natural resource wealth (oil and gas) and a growing agricultural sector (largely palm oil and rubber).
 Malaysia positions itself as an Islamic Finance centre and has a rather substantial financial sector.
-It is one of the most open countries in Asia with the export value of goods and services mounting to 86% of GDP in 2013.
+It is one of the most open countries in Asia with the export value of goods and services mounting to 83% of GDP in 2014.
 Singapore and China are its largest export partners, closely followed by Japan and the US.
 A share of the electronic parts exported to Singapore and China are inputs for final consumer goods shipped to the US and Europe.

 Malaysia is a country with a large Muslim population as well as several substantial religious minorities (Buddhist, Christian and Hindu).
 The ethnic diversity of Malaysia is also large with 50% ethnic Malay and 11% other non-Malay indigenous people (together called bumiputra), 24% Chinese, 7% Indian and 8% other ethnic backgrounds.
 The generally Muslim Malay make up the largest population group, but the ethnic Chinese and Indians dominate the economy.